lifewave174/Christmas-Tree/README.md

 4. Right click on the browser and select 'Inspect (for Chrome),' or follow the instructions above for other browsers.

-5. Click on 'console' from the top menu.
+5. Click on 'console' from the top menu (For Chrome).

 6. Right click and paste your copied selection.
 Do not press enter!